 Hut Trips in the San Juan Mountains

-Reaching the hut is possible from either Ophir or Highway 550 past the summit of Red Mountain Pass.
-The route from both sides has over 2,000′ of elevation gain and requires some routefinding through avalanche terrain.
+We can also assist your group with routefinding to the hut, as the route (especially to the OPUS Hut) may not always be clear, especially immediately after a storm.
+Reaching the OPUS is possible from either Ophir (20 minutes south of Telluride) or Highway 550 past the summit of Red Mountain Pass.
+The route from both sides has nearly 2,000′ of elevation gain and requires traversing through avalanche terrain.
+Please reach out to us at (970) 369-1153 or email [email protected] for more details and to book your trip.

 The following is a general list of required gear for backcountry skiing with Mountain Trip.
 Skiers joining us will receive an updated, comprehensive equipment list that may supersede this list.
 In general, you want a selection of warm layers that can work together.
 Clothing that works well for a day of resort skiing will work fine, but dedicated touring clothing works better.
 Specifically, touring skis and boots differ from a resort setup.